UB0013/WallStreetDeves_SEProject/README.md

 ### Project Objective
 GradSphere serves as an instrumental platform for UNT alumni, facilitating seamless connectivity and interaction.
 Through carefully designed features and functionalities, the project aims to cultivate a dynamic community where alumni can engage, share experiences, and contribute to the ongoing legacy of the university.

-## Contents
+### Contents

+#### Main
-### Main: This directory holds the main source code for the project.
+This directory holds the main source code for the project.

+#### FrontEnd
-### FrontEnd: The frontend code and related assets are stored in this directory.
+The frontend code and related assets are stored in this directory.

+#### BackEnd
-### BackEnd: Backend code, server configurations, and related documentation can be found here.
+Backend code, server configurations, and related documentation can be found here.

+#### Deployment
-### Deployment: Information and scripts related to the deployment of the project.
+Information and scripts related to the deployment of the project.

+#### PlanningDocuments
-### PlanningDocuments: Information and screenshots are present to provide a visual insight into the anticipated aesthetics and structure of the project.
+Information and screenshots are present to provide a visual insight into the anticipated aesthetics and structure of the project.

+#### ProjectReport
-### ProjectReport: A detailed report outlining the project, its objectives, methodologies, and results.
+A detailed report outlining the project, its objectives, methodologies, and results.

+#### MeetingMinutes
-### MeetingMinutes: Minutes from project-related meetings.
+Minutes from project-related meetings.

 ### Team Members:
     1) Rajalakshmi Kamalini Ponnuru